base-link/base/book/semantics/mill/mine.md

   mine miss, mine form, form y
 ```

-## Parsing Link Text with `mine`
+## Parsing LinkText with `mine`

-The `mill` DSL is for parsing Link Text, the tree of terms you see in
+The `mill` DSL is for parsing LinkText, the tree of terms you see in the
-the BaseLink environment.
+BaseLink environment.
 It is divided into a `mine` layer, which emits
 things it finds in the tree based on certain patterns you define, and
 the `mint`, which takes what is emitted from the mine and converts it
 into AST objects.
 So you just: